stencila/stencila/README.md

 ## 👋 Introduction

-This is the Stencila Schema, an extension to [schema.org](https://schema.org) to support structured, semantic, and executable documents.
+This is the Stencila Schema, an extension to [schema.org](https://schema.org) to support semantic, composable, parameterize-able and executable documents (we call them _stencils_ for short).
 It also provides implementations of schema.org types (and our extensions) for several languages including JSON Schema, Typescript, Python and R. It is a central part of our platform that is used widely throughout our open-source tools as the data model for executable documents.

 ### Why an extension to schema.org?